 My Journey into Robotics

-I'm a Robotics Software Engineer passionate about building systems that move, think, and actually function in the real world.
+I'm a robotics software engineer passionate about building autonomous systems that move, think, and actually function in the real world.

 My academic path began with a degree in Aerospace Engineering from IIT Kharagpur, India, where I first got pulled into the world of control systems.
 That curiosity gradually snowballed into a broader obsession with robotics, leading me to pursue a Master's in Robotic Systems Development at Carnegie Mellon University.